tomas-osswald/switch_2020_g3/docs/US105_AddRelation.md

 From analysis done to requirements gathering, if the user is the family administrator, he/she will be able to add a relationship to the family member in question, regardless of whether the relationship designation exists or does not exist in the list of designations present in the app.

-As we did not get an answer to the question about the previous existence of a Relation attributed to a Family Member, it was assumed that an error is thrown (catched and returns false), with no changes in the existing Relation.
+As we did not get a clear answer to the question about the previous existence of a Relation attributed to a Family Member, it was assumed that an error is thrown (catched and returns false), with no changes in the existing Relation.

 ##2.1.
 Domain Model Diagram